AbdoWa7eed/maps_app/README.md

 We welcome contributions!
 Fork the repository, make your changes, and submit a pull request.

 ## 📬 Contact
-For any inquiries or support, please reach out to Abdelrahman Waheed.
+For any inquiries, please reach out to [Abdelrahman Waheed](https://github.com/AbdoWa7eed).
 ## 📹 Demo

 https://github.com/user-attachments/assets/847c0a82-711a-46bf-afab-e82f5eab6464